 Supplements like cofactors (made by the body) or vitamins (from food) can help with this and are often prescribed by clinicians in combination as a ‘cocktail’ tailored to the individual patient.

-Although there is still no clinical evidence that these supplements actually alter the course of the disease, there have been many anecdotal reports of improved wellbeing after taking these and as they appear to have few side effects, and so a trial of supplements may be discussed at the mitochondrial clinic review.
+Although there is still no clinical evidence that these supplements alter the course of the disease, some individuals have reported feeling some benefits.
+These supplements appear to have few side effects, and so a trial of supplements may be discussed at the mitochondrial clinic review.

 Reducing Damage to Mitochondria

 Antioxidants can prevent damage to mitochondria by neutralizing highly charged molecules called ‘free radicles’ in the cell.

 Coenzyme Q10 (CoQ10, Ubiqinone)

-Coenzyme Q10 is also has antioxidant properties which could in addition help prevent mitochondrial damage.
+In addition, Coenzyme Q10 also has antioxidant properties which could help prevent mitochondrial damage.